gary258796/Bi_Overtime_ExcelProject/README.md

-Overtime Excel Project
+Overtime Excel Project -
+Due to the reason that this project is for , the code is super related to the format of the company's overtime apply word.
+    So it's definitely too customized for the code to be reuse on other projects.

-Use of techniques:
+Used techniques:

     Main :
+        Languages: Java
-        Java - Apache poi
+        Main Libraries: Apache poi
-        Maven
+        Build tools: Maven

-Inside src/main/resources/application.properties, defined where the external property file is.
+Inside 'src/main/resources/application.properties', we defined where the external property file is.
 The external property file contains multi parameters that our program need, such as: